Fledglings at Salhouse School

 - We provide 2 year and 3-4 year old funded places

 We are not able to take credit card payments.
-Families faced with financial hardship should consult the manager about possible assistance to cover the fees in part.
+Families faced with financial hardship should consult with Lisa who will be able to offer advice.

 |Breakfast session||7.45am to 9am||£3.50|